gopollock/public-api/ui-library/README.md

   In order to start rendering the applicaltion you need to call ***window.Classtime.init***<br>
   There you need to pass an object with the following data:
-- authToken
+- authToken (required)
-- sessionCode
+- sessionCode (required)
-- rootHTMLElementId - id of the html element in which you want to render the app (defaults to 'app')
+- rootHTMLElementId (required) - id of the html element in which you want to render the app
 - callbacks - an object, which now accepts 1 property ***onClose***
   * onClose - a callback, which will be called when question modal is closed.
 Accepts 1 boolean argument, which shows whether a question was saved or not, after closing the modal
 - theme - an object in which you can overwrite colors in the app